fed/blog-11ty/content/blog/wrapping-things-in-bacon.md

 ---
 title: Wrapping things in Bacon
 date: 2016-09-17
-spoiler: Learn to create event streams from multiple sources, including DOM events, promises, timers and many others.
+description: Learn to create event streams from multiple sources, including DOM events, promises, timers and many others.
-category: frp
+tags: frp
 ---

 And by _wrapping things in Bacon_ I mean creating observables by wrapping values as reactive data types in Bacon.js.
 I believe this is a